Table of Contents

 Step 5: Lighting

 It’s important to set up lighting for your bettas that mimic their natural day and night cycle.
-Light is also essential for plant growth.
+Tank light is also essential for plant growth.
 Bettas prefer dimmer environments, so floating plants can be used to provide shade and reduce light intensity, creating a more comfortable environment for your betta.

 Make sure to pick a good spot for the tank inside your home.
 The chosen location should allow you to easily do tasks like changing the water, feeding the fish, and cleaning the tank.
 For stable water conditions, place the tank near a window but not where it will get direct sunlight.